popey456963/proposal-alternative-async-await/README.md

  - Await will prevent this branch from continueing until a value is returned from the asynchronous function.
  - Async will return a promise instantly.

+A conversation thread for this topic can be found at [esdiscuss](https://esdiscuss.org/topic/enable-async-await-to-work-on-functions-that-dont-just-return-promises)